ropensci-archive/bomrang/cran-comments.md

 - Add links to on-line versions of vignettes from README

 - Standardise use of vocabulary in README

-- Enforce standardised output for `get_coastal_forecast()`.
-In some cases BOM does not report all fields available, _bomrang_ will always report these with `NA` if empty

 - Reorder vignette to have output from functions before maps